openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCFinishNodePoint.md

 ## Description

-This callback is called when a NPC reaches a specific point during node-based navigation.
+This callback is called when an NPC reaches a specific point during node-based navigation.

 | Name    | Description                                      |
 | ------- | ------------------------------------------------ |